SacraDoctrina/SacraDoctrina/Dogmatics/Definition.md

 Religion is what the individual does with his own solitariness.[^10]

 Similarly, man, so long as he is a part of Nature, must follow the laws of Nature.
-That is [true] religion[^a].
+That is [true] religion.
 So long as he does this, he has his well-being.
 But if God, so to speak, willed that man should no longer serve him, that would be just as if he were to deprive him of his well-being and destroy him.
 For all that he is consists in this, that he serves God.[^11]

 Thus philosophy is theology, and [one's] occupation with philosophy - or rather in philosophy - is of itself the service of God.[^12]